AHeimberger/SystemC-2.3-Pretty-Printer/documentation/SystemC.md

 ## Installing SystemC:
 It's always better to see the installing instructions INSTALL given by the authors of SystemC.
 Nevertheless, I will show you the steps I did.
 Before calling make it's a good idea to open the Makefile with gedit and search for the entry prefix.
-If the prefix is set to /usr/local/systemc23 the entry was accepted correctly.
-The last command checks your SystemC installation and shows you, if everything went correct during install.</p>
+If the prefix is set to `/usr/local/systemc23` the entry was accepted correctly.
+The last command checks your SystemC installation and shows you, if everything went correct during install.

 **Download SystemC** : [http://accellera.org/downloads/standards/systemc]
 ```sh